hlm01/cse15l-lab-reports/lab-report-1-week-2.md

 ### 1. Installing VSCode

 ![image](screenshots/vscode.png)
-I downloaded and installed Visual Studio Code.
+I downloaded Visual Studio Code from the website linked [here](https://code.visualstudio.com/) and ran the installer.
 This is a screenshot of the application open after installation.

 ### 2. Remotely Connecting